Rational and Incremental Policy Making

 Again inherent within both approaches and as mentioned by (Cairney, 2012) is the impact the systems of governance have on the policy approach to be taken.
 (Cairney, 2012) specifically mentions the divergence between the Westminster model of government with much more centralised control and two parties which are conflicting in their aims, as opposed to the systems of government in the US which contains within it more checks and balances, this can also be seen in countries such as Japan where political inertia makes the arguments around policy making approaches much more nuanced and conditional on government structure.

 With regards to which approach can best aid the policymaking process, and through a comprehensive analysis of the literature on the topic, I believe that it is clear that while both have major concerns and considerations with regards to their applicability, it could be understood that both rational and incrementalist approaches to policy making can have sufficient cross-over in terms of their applicability.
 Indeed we can see from one of the main proponents of the incrementalist approach Charles Lindblom that he believes there is scope to incorporate the incrementalist approach with the rational approach.
 However, throughout this essay I have sought to compare and contrast both approaches with regards to their integrations with the policy cycle and how they can best aid in the development of policy that is logically coherent and is focused on achieving the stated objective and outcome desired at the identification stage of the policy cycle.
 It is due to this alongside the considerations with bearing too heavily on one side I would understand that it is highly contextual which policy approach to favor and to where possible incorporate the gradual, tried and test aspects of incrementalist policymaking with the incorporation of using the best available evidence of the rational approach to policymaking that is too be favoured.
+I hope in this brief insight into rational and incremental policy I provide some insight into topics such as;

 - Anderson, J. (2015).
 Public policymaking .
 Stamford: Cengage Learning.